I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

-As a tenant, being told to vacate your home is stressful and intimidating.
+As a tenant, being told to vacate your home is stressful.
 But it doesn’t always mean you have to pack your things and go.
-There are steps you can take to try to work out the issue with your landlord.
+Your landlord has to follow the law.
+There are steps you can take to try to work out the issue with them.
 And if you think your landlord is being unfair, you have options to get help and stay in your home.

 What you should know